jleh/suku/README.md

 Site can be run on development mode with `npm run dev`

-### Note about places
+### Note about world events

-Current version fetch places from backend server.
+Current version fetch world events from backend server.
-This is needed because GRAMPS currently does not supports attributes for places.
+You can also write events to static json file.